terminar/rebellion/README.md

 * new devices with basic support: Maschine JAM, Maschine Plus, Maschine MK1
 * first evaluations with Traktor devices and proof that the message format is nearly the same - Rebellion can maybe support Traktor S8 or D2 (and other Traktor devices)
 * proof that the Komplete M32 is some sort of different and will need some more evaluation

+### What happened the last (second) year => 2022-06-20 - 2023-06-22?

+* more interested users in the discord but nothing substantial for the project sourcecode ;)
+* added more devices (M32 is generally recognized now but still - basic)
+* some JNI example test was added due to a request on the rebellion discord
+* a Rust example, binding with librebellion

 ## Logging